-Sparking the modern Civil Rights movement in the United States by refusing to give up her bus seat, Rosa Parks was arrest for breaking Montgomery segregation laws.
-This started a boycott of the city bus line that lasted 381 days and led to the 1956 Supreme Court ruling declaring segregation illegal on public buses.
-In the spirit of Rosa Parks, The Rosa Parks Diversity Committee at CU Denver selects students, staff, faculty, departments, and community/organizations as recipients of the Rosa Parks Diversity Award.
+Sparking the modern civil rights movement in the United States by refusing to give up her bus seat, Rosa Parks' arrest for breaking Montgomery segregation laws started a boycott of the city bus line that lasted 381 days.
+This eventually led to the 1956 Supreme Court ruling declaring segregation illegal on public buses.
+All recipients will be honored at the Rosa Parks Diversity Luncheon.

-In honor of Rosa Parks' legacy as a champion for Civil Rights, the University of Colorado Denver’s Educational Opportunity Programs office is pleased to solicit nominations for the CU Denver Rosa Parks Diversity Award.
-Presented annually, this award recognizes faculty, staff, students, and community members/organizations who help to accomplish the university’s strategic priority to enhance diversity university-wide and foster a culture of inclusion on campus and/or within the surrounding community.
-We will present two awards in each category (faculty, staff, student, and community) at an awards luncheon on April 21, 2015, from 11:00 am – 1:00 pm.
+In honor of Rosa Parks' legacy as a champion for Civil Rights, the CU Denver’s Center for Identity & Inclusion is pleased to solicit nominations for the Rosa Parks Diversity Award.
+Presented annually, this award recognizes a faculty, staff, student, and community member/organization who helped accomplish the university’s strategic priority to enhance diversity university-wide and foster a culture of inclusion on campus and/or within the surrounding community.
+We will present one award in each category of faculty, staff, student, and community member/organization at the awards luncheon.

 If you have questions regarding the nominations process, please contact Omar Montgomery or James Speed.

 Nominate a student, staff, faculty, organization or community member